 In same cases, intravenous (IV) or a rectal benzodiazepine is the first-line of treatment.
 For example, these are patients with cases of prolonged or acute seizure attacks.

 Overall, benzodiazepines have short-term side effects.
 However, prolonged use could lead to misuse or abuse and high dependency or addiction.
 Among the adverse side effects of Benzodiazepines are:

 According to several studies Benzos users have an increased risk of incident dementia.

-As mentioned, you should only stop using Benzodiazepines slowly.
+As mentioned, one should only stop using Benzodiazepines slowly.
 Of course, this is because of the dangers of the withdrawal symptoms.
 It’s especially if the patient has been taking Benzos for a long period of time.
-Here are the common symptoms that a patient will experience while withdrawing from the medicine:
+Here are the common symptoms that a patient will experience while withdrawing from the medicine.